-In Connecticut, a young woman watched as her dream of winning state and regional track competitions and standing on the victory podium was unfairly snatched from her when she was forced to compete against two high school boys who identify as female.
+In Connecticut, a young woman watched as her dream of winning state and regional track competitions and standing on the victory podium was unfairly snatched from her when she was forced to compete against two male high school athletes who identify as female.

-In Alaska, government officials threatened to use a city law to force a women’s shelter to allow men to sleep three feet away from vulnerable women who have been trafficked and abused.
+In Alaska, government officials threatened to use a city law to force a women’s shelter to allow men to sleep three feet away from vulnerable women, many of whom have been trafficked and abused.

 In Pennsylvania, government officials forced a foster-care provider to stop serving kids in need because of its commitment to placing children in homes with a mother and father.

 These stories aren’t mere hypotheticals.
 These are the stories of real victims.
-And yet some groups are promoting federal legislation that, if enacted, would create victims like these and many more across the nation.
+And yet President Joe Biden and others are promoting federal legislation that, if enacted, would create victims like these and many more across the nation.

 Our laws should protect the constitutionally guaranteed freedoms of every citizen, no matter who they are.
-And every person should be treated with dignity and respect.
+And every person has dignity and should be treated with respect.
 But some groups are promoting legislation that would result in significant harm to some of the most vulnerable among us.

 In recent years, government officials and others have used state and local laws to threaten the freedom of millions of Americans.
-The laws are known as SOGI laws because they elevate “sexual orientation” and “gender identity” to new legally protected classifications.
+The laws are known as SOGI laws because they elevate “sexual orientation” and “gender identity” to protected class status.

 They’re often put forth under the guise of “tolerance” or “inclusion.”
-But instead of advancing tolerance, when these laws have been adopted at the state and local level, they’ve actually created victims.
-In fact they’ve opened the door to government-mandated discrimination, inequality, and coercion, and have stifled our growth toward a more welcoming and pluralistic nation.
+But instead of advancing tolerance, they’ve actually created victims when adopted at the state and local level.
+In fact, they’ve opened the door to government-mandated discrimination, inequality, and coercion, and have stifled our growth toward a more welcoming and pluralistic nation.

-It should come as no surprise, then, that in light of these laws’ mounting harmful consequences, nearly every state has declined to enact them over the past decade, with only one exception.
+It should come as no surprise, then, that in light of these laws mounting harmful consequences, most states have declined to enact them over the past decade.
 But rather than admit such legislation harms Americans and violates our most basic rights and the best of our nation’s traditions, SOGI law proponents have doubled down and raised their efforts to a national scale.